 WHEN WILL THE UPDATED EPEAT CRITERIA BE LAUNCHED?

-The updated Criteria will be released throughout 2023, and products meeting these updated Criteria will begin to appear on the Registry in 2025.
-EPEAT-registry users will be able to identify whether a product has met the existing or updated Criteria, and all products in the EPEAT Registry must meet the updated Criteria by Dezember 31, 2025.
+The updated Criteria will be released throughout 2023 and 2024.
+Products meeting these updated Criteria will begin to appear on the EPEAT Registry starting November 1, 2025 and Registry users will be able to identify whether a product has been verified as meeting the existing or updated Criteria.

 HOW WILL THE UPDATED EPEAT CRITERIA AFFECT PURCHASERS?